jgarvey928/Python-Regression-ML-Model/README.md

 John S. Garvey Student, SER494: Data Science for Software Engineers Release Note: This project was cleared for public release by course staff (R. Acuna) on 12/31/2023.

-## 📚 Resources
-For a detailed breakdown of the methodology, data sources, and full statistical results, please refer to the formal report included in this repository:

-📄 REPORT - Do Inhabitants of Wealthier Nations Live Longer.pdf